Storm (Luna Sea song)

-"Storm" is the ninth single by Japanese rock band Luna Sea, released on April 15, 1998.
-It was their fourth number 1 on the Oricon Singles Chart, charted for 10 weeks, and was certified Platinum in April 1998 by the RIAJ for sales over 400,000.
-"Storm" was the 29th best-selling single of the year with 720,370 copies sold, which makes it the band's best-selling single.
+"Storm" is the ninth single by Japanese rock band Luna Sea, released by Universal on April 15, 1998.
+Their first release after switching record labels from MCA Victor, "Storm" became the band's fourth number 1 single on the Oricon Singles Chart.
+It was certified Platinum by the RIAJ and was the 29th best-selling single of the year with 720,370 copies sold, which makes it the band's best-selling single.
 It was used as the April 1998 theme song for NHK's music television show Pop Jam.

 Composition

 Guitarist Sugizo cited "Storm" as one of the songs he tried to replicate the "psychedelic feel of shoegaze bands" by using effects, "like playing fast with a wah-wah pedal, or using tape-echo and harmonizers.
-I couldn’t figure out how they did it, so I just made it into my own thing."
+I couldn't figure out how they did it, so I just made it into my own thing."
+He used a 1956 Gibson Les Paul Custom to record the song.

+Reception

+"Storm" was Luna Sea's fourth number 1 single on the Oricon Singles Chart and charted for 10 weeks.
+It was certified Platinum in April 1998 by the RIAJ for sales over 400,000.
+"Storm" was the 29th best-selling single of the year with 720,370 copies sold, making it the band's best-selling single.
+The song's music video was nominated for the International Viewer's Choice - Japan award at the 1998 MTV Video Music Awards.
+In a 2021 poll conducted by Net Lab of 4,805 people on their favorite Luna Sea song, "Storm" came in tenth place with 191 votes.

 Track listing

-All songs written and composed by Luna Sea.
+All tracks written and arranged by Luna Sea.

-"Storm" - 5:05Originally composed by J.